31 Different Types of Moths in Maryland

 The hindwings of these particular types of moths in Maryland are grayish-brown with fringes along the margins.

-The Angus’ Datana Moth is quite active during the day and is most often seen in open areas like meadows and fields.
+The Angus’ Datana Moth is active during the day and is most often seen in open areas like meadows and fields.

 They typically emerge mid-May but can be seen until late June or early July.